volodymyroliinyk/js-host-searcher/README.md

 # js-host-searcher

-Searching domains used n web page
+Searching domains used on web page

 #### How to use: